-Upon receiving an allegation or a complaint of employee misconduct, the OPC has the primary responsibility for review and investigation of the submission.
+Upon receiving an allegation or a complaint of employee misconduct, the OPC has the primary responsibility for reviewing and investigating the submission.
 Based on the violation category that the complaint alleges, the OPC will forward the case file to the appropriate unit for further review and investigation.
 A completed case file will be adjudicated at the appropriate level, depending on the violation category.

-&lt;sup>1 An internal source for an allegation or a complaint is an employee of the MCSO; submission can be made by a supervisor, a coworker, or any other member of the agency.
+1 An internal source for an allegation or a complaint is an employee of the MCSO; submission can be made by a supervisor, a co-worker, or any other member of the agency.

-&lt;sup>2 An external source for an allegation or a complaint is any source that is outside of the MCSO; submission can be made by members of the general public or customers served by the MCSO (including arrestees and detention center residents).
+2 An external source for an allegation or a complaint is any source that is outside of the MCSO; submission can be made by members of the general public or customers served by the MCSO (including arrestees and detention center residents).